Blog

 A knowledge layer works by organizing enterprise information into structured, contextual, and governed knowledge that AI systems can reliably use.
 It connects data with meaning, relationships, and business rules so that AI can interpret information accurately rather than relying on raw, unstructured inputs.

-Why does AI need a knowledge layer?
+Why does AI and Agentic AI require a knowledge layer?

 How does a knowledge layer improve AI accuracy?